A multi-modal vision-language model for generalizable annotation-free pathology localization: Results

-To further demonstrate the generalizability of our method, we also applied it to retinal fundus images.
-Table \ref{tab3} presented the corresponding results, detailing scores for nine types of retinal diseases to ensure a fair comparison.
-These nine diseases include Macular Degeneration (MD), Retinopathy, Myopia, Glaucoma, Congenital Optic Disc Anomalies (CODA), Retinal Arteriosclerosis (RAS), Cataract, Macular Epiretinal Membrane (MEM), and Macular Lesion (ML).
-In this comparison, two unsupervised anomaly detection methods achieved high performance in certain specific diseases, with ReContrast scoring 0.921 AUROC for Myopia and RD++ scoring 0.819 AUROC for Cataract.
-However, their average scores lagged behind the vision-language pre-training methods, at 0.589 and 0.52, respectively.
-Impressively, AFLoc achieved the highest scores across all nine types of retinal diseases, with an average AUROC of 0.908, significantly surpassing the second-best method, GLoRIA, which scored 0.772.
-We also compared AFLoc with RETFound, a method that used labeled fine-tuning, and found that AFLoc achieved comparable performance.
-Overall, AFLoc not only proved effective on the CXR dataset but also achieved the highest performance on the retinal fundus dataset, demonstrating its exceptional diagnostic capability and disease generalization potential.
+\textbf{Diagnosis Performance on Retinal Fundus Images} We further applied AFLoc to retinal fundus images, the results are presented in Table \ref{tab:zeroshot_cls_fundus}.
+The evaluation covered nine retinal diseases: Macular Degeneration (MD), Retinopathy, Myopia, Glaucoma, Congenital Optic Disc Anomalies (CODA), Retinal Arteriosclerosis (RAS), Cataract, Macular Epiretinal Membrane (MEM), and Macular Lesion (ML).
+While unsupervised anomaly detection methods, ReContrast and RD++, perform well on specific diseases like Myopia (0.921 AUROC) and Cataract (0.819 AUROC), their average scores are lower (0.589 and 0.520, respectively) compared to vision-language pre-training methods.
+Among the label free methods, AFLoc achieves the highest scores across all diseases with an average AUROC of 0.908, which is much higher than the second-best method GLoRIA (0.772).
+Additionally, AFLoc's performance is comparable to RETFound, which used labeled data for fine-tuning.
+These results highlight AFLoc's exceptional diagnostic capability and its potential for generalizing across diverse diseases.